 Step 1 - Prepare the Area

 Start by closing the drain to prevent any small parts from going missing.
 You will want to turn off both the hot and cold water to the shower as well.
-This can be done by turning the small screws on the pipes that are behind the fixtures with a flathead screwdriver.
+This can be done by turning the small screws on the pipes behind the fixtures with a flathead screwdriver.
 These may not be accessible initially.
 You may turn these off later if that is the case.
 Once you have done this, open the valves to allow water to drain.
 You are now ready to begin removing the old faucet.

 Step 2 - Remove the Old Faucet